New and updated post-study work visa options

 Applications must be submitted within 3 months of their New Zealand student visa expiring.

-Short Term Graduate Work Visa holders must work for an employer under an employment agreement or contract for services.
+Any work undertaken on a Short-term Graduate Work Visa must be for an employer under an employment agreement or contract for services.
 Business ownership is not allowed.

-Short Term Graduate Work Visa holders cannot apply for a second Short Term Graduate Work Visa or extend their first one.
+Short-term Graduate Work Visa holders cannot apply for a second Short-term Graduate Work Visa or extend their first.

-Someone who holds, or has held, a Short Term Graduate Work Visa will not be granted a subsequent student visa unless their proposed study is a:
+Someone who holds, or has held, a Short-term Graduate Work Visa can apply for another student visa if their proposed study is:

-- bachelor’s degree or a programme of study at a higher NZQCF level than the level of the qualification or qualifications that their Short Term Graduate Work Visa was based on, and
+- a bachelor’s degree or a programme of study at a higher NZQCF level than the level of the qualification that their Short-term Graduate Work Visa was based on, and

-- qualification that makes them eligible for a Post Study Work Visa.
+- a qualification that makes them eligible for a Post Study Work Visa.

-Student visa holders who previously held a Short Term Graduate Work Visa cannot change their programme of study or education provider unless they meet the above requirements.
+Student visa holders who previously held a Short-term Graduate Work Visa cannot change their programme of study or education provider unless they continue to meet the above requirements.

 Staying to work after finishing your study